spokestack/spokestack-python/README.md

 #### TFLite Interpreter (Embedded Devices)

-In use cases where you require a small footprint, such as on a raspberry pi or similar embedded devices, you will want to install the TFLite Interpreter.
-You can install it for your platform by following [the instructions here](https://www.tensorflow.org/lite/guide/python#install_just_the_tensorflow_lite_interpreter).
+In use cases where you require a small footprint, such as on a Raspberry Pi or similar embedded devices, you will want to install the TFLite Interpreter.
+You can install it for your platform by [following the instructions](https://www.tensorflow.org/lite/guide/python#install_just_the_tensorflow_lite_interpreter).

+## Usage

 ### Speech Pipeline